 There are a variety of diseases a person can contract from a dog bite.
-According to the Centers for Disease Control and Prevention (CDC), 18 percent of dog bites become infected with bacteria.
+According to the Centers for Disease Control and Prevention (CDC), one out of every five people bitten by a dog ultimately need medical care.
 There are over 60 different kinds of bacteria living in dogs’ mouths, which can result in the following diseases:

 - Capnocytophaga bacteria